 The development added piers, aviation facilities, warehouses, fuel storage facilities, a recruit training station, a submarine base, and recreation areas for marines.

-An air field at Naval Operating Base (NOB) was established in October 1917.
+An airfield at Naval Operating Base (NOB) was established in October 1917.
 It was apart from NOB and became Naval Air Station (NAS) Hampton Roads in August 1918.

 Other major units established were the Fifth Naval Headquarters, Naval Training Station, Naval Hospital and Submarine Station.
-Around 34,000 enlisted members were stationed at what is now Norfolk by 1918.
+Approximately 34,000 enlisted members were stationed at what is now Norfolk by 1918.
 The Naval Air Station (NAS) Hampton Roads was renamed NAS Norfolk in July 1921.

 The base land was dredged and new buildings, piers, runways, hangars and ramps were built for large ships and aircraft operated by the Navy in World War II.
 Naval Base Norfolk continued to support the Atlantic Fleet after the War.

 Naval Station Norfolk is homeport to aircraft carriers, cruisers, destroyers, large amphibious ships, submarines, and a range of supply and logistics ships.
 More than 75 ships and 134 aircraft are based at the naval station.

-The Material and Repair Division provides scheduled maintenance, spares and major repairs to the vessels.
-The Magnetic Silencing Facility maintains and operates degaussing ranges and provides magnetic treatment and calibration services to the US Navy, US Government and allied nation ships.
-The Station also offers onboard technical and administrative training for US Navy ships and other navy ships of friendly nations.
+The Material and Repair Division provides scheduled maintenance, spares, and major repairs to the vessels.
+The Magnetic Silencing Facility maintains and operates degaussing ranges and provides magnetic treatment and calibration services to the US Navy, US Government, and allied nation ships.
+The station also offers onboard technical and administrative training for US Navy ships and other navy ships of friendly nations.

+Approximately seven miles of pier and wharf space includes 14 piers and other installations of the US Navy.
 Berths are numbered from inshore to seaward with odd numbers on the north side and even numbers on the south.

-Piers 5, 7 and 10 are dedicated for surface combatants.
+Piers 2, 3, and 4 are primarily used for vessels taking on stores.
+Piers 5, 7, and 10 are dedicated for surface combatants.
 Piers 11 and 12 handle aircraft carriers and large surface combatants.